-I have received another piece of Fox family history from Julia Kane.
+A few years ago, I received a wonderful piece of Fox family history from Julia Kane.
 Part of the collection that Simeon Fox saved were 17 of his father Dana's diaries, starting in 1841 and ending the year he died, 1876.
-Most of them have been scanned and I have placed links to the files to share them with all who might be interested.
+They have all been scanned and I have placed links to the files to share them with all who might be interested.
 This is truely a treasure!
 Click here to read Dana's diaries.

 Icons used in these pages:

 - an immigrant to North America